marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 categories: [Technical]
 ---

-I spent more time than I expected trying to get usage of capabilities right in Docker.
-I either stumbled across documentation that was too shallow to cover anything beyond extremely basic use cases or documentation that was outdated and misleading.
+I spent some time trying to get capabilities work in Docker in non-root containers, and it wasn't a smooth journey.
+I either stumbled across documentation that would only cover basic use cases or documentation that was outdated and misleading.
 One possible complaint I would feel like addressing to Docker ecosystem is that it tries to be excessively easy for the end user, hiding any possible source of complexity.
-Sometime you do need to be exposed to that complexity, and it feels you are completely on your own, with the codebase being the only source to refer to.
+Sometimes you do need to be exposed to that complexity, and you are  completely on your own, with the codebase being the only source to refer to.
-In my case, I did have to to look into Moby's codebase to understand how capabilities were managed.
+In my case, I did have to look into Moby's codebase to understand how permitted, effective, and inheritable capabilities were managed.
-This post is an attempt to summarize what I essentially wished I'd known before diving into capabilities support for Docker.
+This post is an attempt to summarize what I essentially wished I had known when trying to build a non-root container with minimal privileges in which additional network interfaces had to be created.

 Docker documentation
 =======